Shut Down (Blackpink song)

-"Shut Down" is a song by South Korean girl group Blackpink that was released on September 16, 2022, through YG Entertainment and Interscope Records as the second single of the group's second studio album, Born Pink.
-Described as a hip hop-based track with strings, the song was written by Teddy, Danny Chung, and Vince and composed by Teddy and 24.
+"Shut Down" is a song recorded by South Korean girl group Blackpink.
+It was released on September 16, 2022, through YG Entertainment and Interscope Records, as the second single from the group's second studio album, Born Pink (2022).
+The song was composed by Teddy and 24, with its lyrics penned by Teddy, Danny Chung, and Vince.
+It is primarily a hip hop song driven by trap beats and a looped classical violin sample of Niccolò Paganini's "La Campanella", with lyrics dismissing the group's haters.

-"Shut Down" was a commercial success and became Blackpink's second number-one hit on the Billboard Global 200.
-In South Korea, the track topped Billboards South Korea Songs chart for three weeks and peaked at number three on the Circle Digital Chart.
-It also topped the charts in Hong Kong, Indonesia, Malaysia, Philippines, Singapore, Taiwan, and Vietnam, and entered the top ten in Australia, Canada, New Zealand, India and South Korea.
-An accompanying music video for the song was uploaded onto Blackpink's YouTube channel simultaneously with the single's release.
+"Shut Down" was a commercial success and became Blackpink's second number-one hit on the Billboard Global 200 as well as the first song by a K-pop act to top Spotify's weekly chart.
+In South Korea, the track peaked at number three on the Circle Digital Chart, while it entered the US Billboard Hot 100 at number 25 and the UK Singles Chart at number 24.
+The song also topped the charts in Hong Kong, Indonesia, Malaysia, Philippines, Singapore, Taiwan, and Vietnam, and entered the top ten in Australia, Canada, New Zealand, India, and South Korea.
+It was later certified platinum in Canada, gold in Australia, Japan, and New Zealand, and silver in the United Kingdom.